AparokshaUI/adwaita-swift/Documentation/Reference/structs/ModifierStopper.md

 **STRUCT**

-# `InspectorWrapper`
+# `ModifierStopper`

-A widget which executes a custom code on the GTUI widget when being created and updated.
+Remove all of the content modifiers for the wrapped views.

 ## Properties
-### `modify`

-The custom code to edit the widget.

 ### `content`

 The wrapped view.